OutWrest/CheckCards/README.md

 **random lowercase letters (length = 5)*

 *All emails can be access thru the [temp-mail.org](https://temp-mail.org/en) service, to access a specific email for testing, click on [change](https://temp-mail.org/en/change) and make sure you write the exact the email and select the correct domain*

-## Known Issues

-#### Failure to load users

-There is a small chance that only some of the users will be created in a new session.
-It has something to do with the threads and I have no idea how to fix it.

-#### Fix (also, not really)

-Restart session and pray.